dominicarrojado/dominicarrojado.github.io/posts/how-to-integrate-with-a-rest-api-using-react-hooks-and-typescript-with-tests.md

   ...
 ```

 We are mocking the `axios` here to prevent doing an actual fetch.
-We also used [act](https://reactjs.org/docs/testing-recipes.html#act) function which makes sure all updates related to this action have been processed and applied to the DOM before we make any assertions.
+We also used the [act](https://reactjs.org/docs/testing-recipes.html#act) function which makes sure all updates related to this action have been processed and applied to the DOM before we make any assertions.
 This is usually done when the function you executed in the test case makes an update on the React states.
 When also added `async` and `await` because `getPosts()` is an asynchronous function and ideally we should wait for it to be done before we do our checks.

 For the third test case, we need to check whether we are getting the expected states on API call, we are expecting we will get a loading state while waiting for the API to return the response.
 Here's the code for that: